julien-sebire/oat-test/DEV_NOTES.md

 However, the online client doesn't seem to deal with that for the user list, so I simply returned an empty Json ([]) to avoid error popup window.
 The user detail call deals with it.
 Didn't find any specification on this.

+### Step 2: Business logi.

+- Added a data object to hold user data.
+Only protected properties and trivial public accessors for now, so no test on User class.
+- Moved the responsibility of query logic from controller to a user repository interface.